“What do we do with false prophets?”

 - And a lecture done by a former Facebook employee who touches on a similar subject that Cole does around the 8:50 mark.

 Another moment was when he started to discuss his drinking habits and used an analogy for it to explain his take about social media.
 He mentions being pulled by these things and noticing the effects it was having on him to where he simply fell back from it.
-I related with him where he starts to talk about strings being pulled.
+And I related with him where he starts to talk about strings being pulled.
 It’s one of my pet peeves with it.
 It can take full control of your time if used unwisely because you’re constantly being bombarded by this, that and the third.

 Now about false prophets.

 He goes a bit more into what it was about, mainly this uplifting of celebrities (or people in general) on a pedestal.
-Now as a side note, whenever these discussion take place I always refer back to this Hunger Games scene where one of the characters say, “you’re meant to be a distraction so people forget what the real problems are.”
+Now as a side note, when these discussions take place I always refer back to this Hunger Games scene where one of the characters say, “you’re meant to be a distraction so people forget what the real problems are.”
 And in today’s climate, especially today’s climate, it’s as true as the sky not being blue.
 Of course we see blue, but there’s other significant things going on behind the scenes making it so and that’s how I rationalize these public figures, including J. Cole.

 That step child called Capitalism

 When Cole spoke against capitalism I thought it was misdirected.
 I can’t begin to fathom the amount of takes from people on capitalism.
 Some may have a point, but where I differ with his view is he’s saying capitalism is to blame for what we’re seeing.
 Whereas I believe it’s just a flawed feature of human nature and behavior.
 The flesh is weak and I shall not want I’m told.
 But why is the flesh weak?
 Is it because of capitalism’s marketing ability to exploit that weakness?
-Or is just a part of the human experience no matter the system?
+Or is just a part of the human condition no matter the system?
 To get a better view of what I mean, just look at the 7 deadly sins or the concept of it.
 If capitalism never existed, we’d still have these energies among us.
 Pride, greed, lust, envy, gluttony, anger and sloth.
-These are just energies from a world built on polarity so no matter what system you implement, it’d be impossible to separate ourselves from them and their effects.
+These are just energies from a world based on polarity (and other things), so no matter what system you carry out, it’d be impossible to separate ourselves from them and their effects.

 After all, it’s a material world we live in and the flesh is just a product of its environment and subject to everything in it, unless we somehow evolve beyond the forces of this dimension (read the Kybalion).
 Until then, this will always be upon us and no human-based system or lack thereof is efficient enough to get rid of it.